AgathEmmanuel/PlatformEng/gcp/README.md

   Have Dataflow pipeline write to Bigquery
 - Orchestration     Cloud Composer
 - Cloud dataproc is a managed service for batch processing, querying, serving and ML
+- when to look beyond Dataflow and Bigquery latency, throughput             dataflow to bigtable reusing spark pipelines         cloud dataproc need visual pipeline building   cloud data fusion
+- Tracking lineage in ETL pipelines can be important whered did the data came from the processes it has been through its present location and condition

+  Lineage: Metadata about the data
+  Trust and regulatory compliances
+  Labels on datasets, tables, and views can help track data lineage

+Spark on Cloud DataProc

+- hadoop ecosystem
+- running hadoop on cloud dataproc
+- using google Cloud Storage instead of HDFS
+- optimizing Dataproc